 A spritzer is a chilled alcoholic drink historically made by diluting white wine with carbonated water or sparkling mineral water.

-These cocktails come from the same origin, but, traditionally, a spritzer is a white wine diluted with soda water, and there is no ice or garnish or anything else.
-Meanwhile, the Spritz is an IBA-regulated cocktail best known as being made with a bitter liqueur or amaro.Â
+The word spritz comes from Austrian German spritzen meaning to splash or spray.
+These cocktails have the exact origin, but traditionally, a spritzer is white wine diluted with soda water, with no ice or garnish.
+Meanwhile, the Spritz is an IBA-regulated cocktail best known as being made with a bitter liqueur or amaro.

 Horse’s Neck Cocktail Garnish

 This cocktail is made with a long spiral of lemon that’s often called a horse’s neck garnish.
-Confusing the situation a bit is the fact that there is a classic cocktail known as a Horse’s Neck.Â
+Confusing the situation a bit is the fact that there is a classic cocktail known as a Horse’s Neck.

 To make a horse’s neck garnish, the key is to use a Y-shaped peeler to pull almost the entirety of a lemon peel off in one long piece.
-The name comes about because the spiral is arranged in a cocktail glass in a way that, well, resembles a horse’s neck.
-Here we’re spiraling the entirety of the lemon spiral inside a serving glass for maximum lemon flavor.Â
+The name comes about because the spiral is arranged in a cocktail glass in a way that resembles a horse’s neck.
+Here, we’re spiraling the entirety of the lemon spiral inside a serving glass for maximum lemon flavor.

 Easier Take On This Cocktail

 This cocktail is also similar to a gin and tonic in that it’s gin and lots of ice and water.
-So, if you want something similar but different, check out this Spanish Gin And Tonic Cocktail.Â
+So, if you want something similar but different, check out this Spanish Gin And Tonic Cocktail.

 More Summer Cocktails